Brunxi/LUCID/README.md

 **Important Note:** The `references/` directory contains a database of essential proteins for pathogenesis that is used as a reference for detecting Conserved Essential Proteins (CEPs) through comparative genomics using DIAMOND.

 ### Genome Files
+Genome assembly and annotation file of the fungal species under investigation for transcriptomic analysis.

 **Location**: `LUCID/data/genome/`

 **Required files**:
 - `genome.fa` - Genome sequence  in FASTA format
 - `genome.gtf` - Genome annotation in GTF format

 **Important**: Files must be named exactly as specified above.

 ### Proteome Files
+Proteomes of the fungal species under investigation along with those of a group of phytopathogenic fungi, which will be used for conservation analysis with OrthoFinder.

 **Location**: `LUCID/data/proteomes/`